-If you are a fan of Chinese food and just wants to have the real thing and not just the ones in a box, then its about time you go to China, you don’t need other reasons not to go.
+If you are a fan of Chinese culture or would love to achieve that bucket list trip to the Great Wall, then it is about time you go to China.
 Almost all nationalities are required to secure a China Visa in order to go there.

 What You Need To Know

 US Citizens who are granted a China visa usually also receives a 10 year valid multiple entry visa.
 This means that even when your passport expires and you renew it, you just have to bring the old one with your visa and you’re free to go in and out of the country.
 (You just have to make sure that none of the information will be different among the two passports).

 China has multiple consulates in the US.
 This means that you have to apply in a consulate that is assigned to your state.
 There are two ways to apply for a visa, apply in person or hire a visa services company.
 The Chinese embassy and consulate do not accept applications via mail.
 Below is the list of consulates and their corresponding jurisdictions.

 - Washington DC Embassy: Delaware, District of Columbia, Idaho, Kentucky, Maryland, Montana, Nebraska, North Carolina, South Carolina, North Dakota, South Dakota, Tennessee, Utah, Virginia, West Virginia, Wyoming

 - Chicago Consulate: Colorado, Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Wisconsin